xying21/developer-tools/website/docs/basics/tools.md

 title: Tools
 ---

+import useBaseUrl from "@docusaurus/useBaseUrl";

+import Link from "@docusaurus/Link";

 Nervos Community is a cohesive community that embraces the contributions of every member.
-We welcome everyone to provide passion, innovation and diversity of ideas to improve Nervos.If you are new here, there are three tools **Neuron Wallet**, **CKB-Explorer** and **Testnet Faucet**, hope it will be helpful for you.
+We welcome everyone to provide passion, innovation and diversity of ideas to improve Nervos.
+If you are new here, there are three tools **Neuron Wallet**, **CKB-Explorer** and **Testnet Faucet**, hope it will be helpful for you.

 ## Neuron Wallet
 [Github](https://github.com/nervosnetwork/neuron) | [Download](https://github.com/nervosnetwork/neuron/releases)